datastax/release-notes/DSE_6.8_Release_Notes.md

 DSE 6.8.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.
 Components that are indicated with an asterisk (&ast;) (if any) are known to be updated since the prior patch version.

+# Release notes for 6.8.38
+11 September 2023

+## Components versions for DSE 6.8.38
+ * Apache Solr™ 6.0.1.4.2959
+ * Apache Spark™ 2.4.0.29&ast;
+ * Apache TinkerPop™ 3.4.14-20230814-301fd418&ast;
+ * Apache Tomcat® 8.5.93&ast;
+ * DSE Java Driver 1.10.0-dse-20220616 (DSE *internal-only* version)
+ * Netty 4.1.86.1.dse
+ * Spark JobServer 0.8.0.54

+**NOTE**: above-listed DSE Java Driver is an _internal-version_ only.
+If you're developing applications, please refer to the [Java Driver documentation](https://docs.datastax.com/en/driver-matrix/doc/java-drivers.html) to choose an appropriate version.

+## 6.8.38 DSE Core
+* Changed logging level from `error` to `warn` for a log message that is issued when folders are removed during a snapshot that calculates folder size.
+(DSP-23432)
+* Added a check to prevent running cleanup operations concurrently with operations that lead to token ownership changes, such as node addition or node decommission.
+Prior to this fix, running such concurrent operations could unintentionally delete valid data replicas.
+(DSP-23507)

+## 6.8.38 DSE Cassandra
+* Changed reads from an SSTable to be delimited by and not exceed the declared row size in the row preamble.
+This prevents Out of Memory issues (OOM) with a corrupted SSTable.
+(DSP-23336)

+## 6.8.38 DSE Spark
+* Upgraded `snappy-java` to version 1.1.10.3.
+(DSP-23499)

+## 6.8.38 DSE Indexing
+* Improved SAI queries response time by reducing the number of skips in the predicate intersection algorithm when selectivity of predicates varies significantly.
+(DSP-23435)
+* Added a JVM configuration option to disable Storage Attached Index (SAI) segment compaction.
+Disable compaction by setting the `cassandra.sai.enable_segment_compaction` JVM flag to `false`.
+The default value is `true`.
+(DSP-23440)
+* Fixed SAI index build failure for huge SSTables.
+(DSP-23478)

+## 6.8.38 DSE Insights
+* Changed to use `collectd` v0.1.6 bundle based on Ubuntu:18.04.
+(DSP-23519)

+## 6.8.38 DSE Node/DseTool
+* Fixed the `nodetool repair --trace` command to prevent it from hanging when it is run on an empty keyspace or on a keyspace with nodesync-enabled tables.
+(DSP-23408)

+## 6.8.38 DSE Security
+* Fixed a bug where Key Management Interoperability Protocol (KMIP) server failover was not working as intended because of exceptions that changed in the KMIP client library.
+(DSP-23343)

+## 6.8.38 DSE CVE
+* Upgraded SnakeYAML library to the latest `2.0` version.
+(DSP-23429, [CVE-2022-1471](https://nvd.nist.gov/vuln/detail/CVE-2022-1471))
+* Upgraded `java-xmlbuilder` to version 1.3.
+(DSP-23489, [CVE-2014-125087](https://nvd.nist.gov/vuln/detail/CVE-2014-125087))
+* Upgraded Apache Tomcat to version 8.5.93.
+(DSP-23522, [CVE-2023-41080](https://nvd.nist.gov/vuln/detail/CVE-2023-41080))
+* Upgraded ‘Google Guava’ to version 32.1.2-jre to remove CVE-2023-2976.
+Upgraded ‘FasterXML Jackson’ libraries to version 2.13.5.
+(DSP-23525, [CVE-2023-2976](https://nvd.nist.gov/vuln/detail/CVE-2023-2976))
+* Enforced `net.sf.ehcache` library to use version 2.10.9.2 instead of 2.10.4.
+Removed indirect dependency on `jackson-databind` version 2.3.3.
+(DSP-23528)

 # Release notes for 6.8.37
 10 July 2023